xiaohan2012/xiaohan2012.github.io/_posts/2015-09-07-dsd-applications.md

 ### Some distributed graph mining library

 - Kang, U., Tsourakakis, C. E., and Faloutsos, C. (2009).
 Pegasus: A peta-scale graph mining system implementation and observations.
 In Data Mining, 2009.
 ICDM'09.
 Ninth IEEE International Conference on, pages 229{238.
 IEEE.}

+## Next

+As in the tutorial:

+- Density measures
+- Algorithms for static graphs
+- Algorithms for dnyamic graphs

+Streamming algorithsm perhaps?